perforce/helix-authentication-service/README.md

 ### Prerequisites

-To change the application dependencies and run tests, you will need [Node.js](http://nodejs.org) *LTS* installed; the *Current* version may have compatibility issues with some modules, and in general can be a bit unstable.
+To fetch and build the application dependencies and run tests, you will need [Node.js](http://nodejs.org) *LTS* installed; the *Current* version may have compatibility issues with some modules, and in general can be a bit unstable.